 Methamphetamine is a stimulant.
 It gives you the sense of speeding up your body and mind, and it raises your metabolism.
-Originally, methamphetamine or “meth” was legal for many uses, including helping truck drivers stay alert—but that was a long time ago.
-It is now considered to be both dangerous and highly addictive.
-It has become a controlled substance under federal law, making it illegal to possess it in most cases.
-Meth is also called speed, crystal, blow, tina, crank, ice and glass.
+Originally, methamphetamine (or “meth”) was legal for many uses, including helping truck drivers stay alert, but that was long ago.

-Drugs containing methamphetamine are still legally prescribed, although it’s rare, for two main conditions:
+Drugs containing methamphetamine are still legally prescribed, although rarely, for two main conditions:

-In its street form, meth can come as a powder, pills or its crystal form, which resembles large crystals of salt.
-Different forms can be injected, snorted or smoked in a pipe.
+In its street form, meth can come as a powder, pills, or crystal form, which resembles large salt crystals.
+Different forms can be injected, snorted, or smoked in a pipe.
 It is one of the less expensive street drugs available, meaning that many people get arrested for it.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-Possessing methamphetamine without a legal reason is usually a misdemeanor under California’s Health & Safety Code Section 11377.
-A legal reason would mean having a valid prescription, or working as a doctor, pharmacist, or medical company that is licensed to possess or dispense it.
+Possessing methamphetamine without a legal basis is usually a misdemeanor under California’s Health and Safety Code (CHSC) § 11377.
+A legal basis would mean having a valid prescription or working as a doctor, pharmacist, or medical company licensed to possess or dispense it.

 In some cases, methamphetamine possession can become a felony.
 This is usually when:

-You have a prior conviction for a sex crime, or
+- You have a prior conviction for a crime, or

-All methamphetamine charges carry potential jail time, although felony convictions carry much longer sentences.
-The penalties are also worse if you are accused of selling or intending to sell the methamphetamine or manufacturing meth.
+All methamphetamine charges carry possible jail time, although felony convictions carry much longer sentences.
+The penalties are also worse if you are accused of selling, intending to sell, or manufacturing meth, according to CHSC § 11378.

 Click to contact our Criminal Defense Lawyers today